The AUT Bachelor of Arts has 17 majors in such areas as diverse as:

 The BA is a very flexible degree allowing you to study many aspects of society and culture.
 Your degree can be constructed in a variety of different ways but is essentially made up of several building blocks:

-In each year of your degree you will typically take papers from the core, your major(s) and/or minor.
+Each year of your degree you will typically take papers from the core, your major(s) and/or minor.
 A Co‑operative Education paper is done in a workplace setting in your third year.

 To complement their core papers and chosen major(s), students can choose from minors as well as elective papers grouped into areas of emphasis in a wide range of subject areas across AUT.